reddit/devvit/devvit-docs/versioned_docs/version-0.12/earn-money/payments/payments_add.md

 # Add Payments

-You can use the payments template to build your app or add payment functionality to an existing app.
+The Devvit payments API is available in Devvit Web.
+Keep reading to learn how to configure your products and accept payments.

 :::note
-Payment functionality is supported on [Devvit Blocks](../../capabilities/blocks/overview.md) only.
-[Devvit Web](../../capabilities/devvit-web/devvit_web_overview.mdx) is currently not supported.
+Devvit Web is recommended for payments.
+Check out how to [migrate blocks apps](./payments_migrate.md) if you're app is currently using a blocks version of payments.
 :::

 To start with a template, select the payments template when you create a new project or run: